-Linda Sorenson - Member of League of Women Voters since 1972
+Linda Sorenson - Member of the League since 1971

 What first inspired you to join the League of Women Voters of Palm Beach County?